Holding-Sara/coding_test-ds/Readme.md

 `urgent` FIFO virtual queue.
 Vacant doctors will always first receive patients from that queue.
 At the moment they call \
 a new patient, doctors can see the size of both queues.

 Consultations don't have a fixed duration.
-Instead, doctors give patients the attention demanded by their cases.
+Instead, doctors are supposed to give patients the attention demanded by their \
+cases.

 The data provided refers to a continuous sequence of working days.
 Your model will be evaluated against the following 5 \
 days.
 For your convenience, a csv summarizing data in a tabular format is provided.
 That file is intended as a shortcut for\